Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

 and its nerve has the obvious additional 2-simplices~$\sigma$ and~$\tau$ \enquote{filling the two triangles}.
 Then a diagram $p\colon K\to C$ amounts to the data of \begin{itemize} \item four objects $p( (0,0) )$, $p( (1,0) )$, $p( (0,1) )$ and $p( (1,1) )$, \item five morphisms $p(f)$, $p(g)$, $p(f')$, $p(g')$ and $p(h)$, and \item two 2-morphisms $p(\sigma)$ and $p(\tau)$ \end{itemize} of~$C$, such that \begin{itemize} \item the morphisms have the correct source and target and \item the 2-morphisms $p(\sigma)$ and~$p(\tau)$ witness that $p(h)$ is a composition of $p(f)$ and~$p(g)$ as well as of $p(f')$ and~$p(g')$.
-(Here we apply \cref{ex:yoneda}.) \end{itemize} For example, when $C$~is an \oo-category of topological spaces, this would mean that $p(\sigma)$ and~$p(\tau)$ are homotopies $p(h) \equiv p(g)\after p(f)$ and $p(h) \equiv p(g')\after p(f')$.
-So in particular, every such diagram in~$C$ gives a 1-categorial commutative diagram in the homotopy category of~$C$.
-But it is crucial to understand that the latter notion is just a \emph{property} of a 1-categorial diagram while an actual diagram~$K\to C$ carries the 2-morphisms $p(\sigma)$ and~$p(\tau)$ as additional \emph{data}. \envEnds \end{thExample} \begin{thRemark}[homotopy coherence] The last example already shows that commutative diagrams in \oo-categories are quite a bit more delicate to handle than in 1-categories.
+(Here we apply \cref{ex:yoneda}.) \end{itemize} As an illustration, we consider the case that $C$~is an \oo\-category of topological spaces, e.g. as in \cref{rem:hcnerve} via the homotopy coherent nerve or as the localization of~$\Top$ at weak homotopy equivalences in the sense of~\cref{rem:localization}.
+Then in a diagram as above, $p(\sigma)$ and~$p(\tau)$ are homotopies $p(h) \equiv p(g)\after p(f)$ and $p(h) \equiv p(g')\after p(f')$.
+So in particular, every such diagram in~$C$ gives a 1-categorical commutative diagram in the homotopy category of topological spaces.
+But it is crucial to understand that the latter notion is just a \emph{property} of a 1-categorical diagram while an actual diagram~$K\to C$ carries the 2-morphisms $p(\sigma)$ and~$p(\tau)$ as additional \emph{data}. \envEnds \end{thExample} \begin{thRemark}[homotopy coherence] The last example already shows that commutative diagrams in \oo\-categories are quite a bit more delicate to handle than in 1-categories.
 Of course, more complex diagrams than commutative squares require even more data to be specified by a diagram.
-In particular, diagrams indexed by \enquote{infinite shapes}, e.g. $\nerve(\Pre(\N,\leq))$, may require chosen $n$-morphisms in the target \oo-category for \emph{all}~$n\in\N$ in a compatible way -- one also speaks of a \emph{coherent} choice of higher morphisms.
+In particular, diagrams indexed by \enquote{infinite shapes}, e.g. $\nerve(\Pre(\N,\leq))$, may require chosen $n$\-morphisms in the target \oo\-category for \emph{all}~$n\in\N$ in a compatible way -- one also speaks of a \emph{coherent} choice of higher morphisms.
 For further reading about homotopy coherence, we recommend notes by Riehl\icite{pp:riehl18}, which also contain an example\icite[Ex.~I.3.4]{pp:riehl18} of a homotopy commutative diagram that cannot be made homotopy coherent. \end{thRemark}